 To construct a perpendicular line from a given point above a base line, set the radius of the compass to be slightly more than the distance of the point to the base line.

 Draw an arc with this setting to intersect the base line in two places.

 Without changing the radius of the compass, set the point on one of the base line intersections and draw an arc below the base line.
 Repeat for the other intersection.

 Draw a perpendicular line from that intersection through the original point.

-2. How many construction lines are needed to drop a perpendicular from a point onto a base line?
+What is the minimum number of construction lines needed to drop a perpendicular from a point onto a base line?

-One construction line to cross the base line from the point.
+One construction line to cross the base line, in two places, from the point.

 Two construction lines, from each intersection, to form a new intersection of arcs below the baseline.